Gayathri17012007/Integrator-/README.md

 •	Output amplitude decreases with increase in frequency.
 •	Used in waveform generation and analog computation.
 ## Viva Questions
-1. What is an integrator circuit?
+1. What is an integrator circuit?<br>
+A circuit that produces output proportional to the integral of input voltage.
-2. Write the output equation of integrator.
+2. Write the output equation of integrator.<br>
+Vout​=−RC1​∫Vin​dt
-3. Why does output lag input?
+3. Why does output lag input?<br>
+Because integration of sine gives negative cosine, which lags by 90°.
-4. What happens at very low frequency?
+4. What happens at very low frequency?<br>
+Output amplitude becomes very large and may saturate.
-5. What is practical integrator?
+5. What is practical integrator?<br>
+An integrator with an additional resistor in parallel with the capacitor to prevent saturation and improve stability.